 The Cobley family lived at Rose Mount until the early 2000s.
 Allan and his wife Sylvia moved in between 1951 and 1961.
 Alan was born at Town Pit Cottage.

-The Lodge to Grimsditch Hall was built between just after 1871 and is shown on the 1875 map.
-In 1881 George Keen and his family were living there, working as a coachman.
-He stayed in 1891 but had moved away shortly afterwards.
+The Lodge of Grimsditch Hall was built between just after 1871 and is shown on the 1875 map.
+In 1881 George Keen and his family were living at the Lodge where George was working as a coachman.
+He stayed until 1891 but had moved away shortly afterwards.

 In 1901 George Davies a 31 year old married man from Seven Oaks was a working as a coachman and gardener for the Rumney family at Grimsditch Hall.
-Frederick Simpson who was born in Stretton, followed in 1911.
+Frederick Simpson, who was born in Stretton, followed in 1911.
 He had previously been living up the road in Norcott Brook working as a carter on a farm.
-Frederick and family moved in Chapel Lane in 1939 and Mr and Mrs Whitburn, a gardener, was living at the Lodge.
+Frederick and family moved to Chapel Lane in 1939 and were followed by Mr and Mrs Whitburn.
 In the 1950s the road was widened and the Lodge was demolished.